NikKowPHP/social-brain/chapters/chapter-3.md

 *   **For the Architect:** You might notice this feeling as an intense urge to correct someone's flawed logic.
 That's your cue to breathe.
 *   **For the Connector:** You might feel this as a knot in your stomach when a conversation becomes tense.
 That's your signal.
 *   **For the Sentinel:** You are likely already very aware of this feeling.
 Your practice is to use the breath the *instant* you feel the familiar hum of anxiety, to see if you can catch it before it grows.
+*   **For the Adaptive Profile:** Your adaptability can sometimes lead you to mirror the emotional state of a room.
+Your challenge is to notice when you're absorbing others' stress and use the Conductor's Breath to create a clear boundary, maintaining your own regulated state instead of simply reflecting theirs.

 ---
 ### **Neuro-Toolkit: The Regulated Brain**